Brooks laces up for a net-zero carbon emissions future

 Here are ways that you can help make the run more sustainable.

-- Make your own run snacks.
+Make your own run snacks.
 When you buy nuts, seeds, and candies in bulk, you reduce the need for single-use plastic packets.
-Bonus: Have you tried Brooks new Stride Pack?
-These run bags can carry all the essentials, including snacks.
+A good running pack can carry all the essentials, including snacks.
 Turn one into your very own feed bag.

 This is a carousel.
 Use next and Previous buttons to navigate.